First published on July 29, 2021. Last updated on March 1, 2022.

 Together, the loss of water, increase in pollution, and introduction of invasive species caused permanent damage to the lake’s biodiversity.
-The Utah sculpin went extinct and 10 other native fish were extirpated (eliminated locally).
+The Utah sculpin went extinct and eight other native fish were extirpated (eliminated locally).
 Native mollusks and plants were also extirpated or pushed to extinction, triggering major changes in the aquatic and terrestrial environment that make up the Utah Lake ecosystem.

-The river to recoveryAfter the trauma of the lake drying out, management and governance of the Utah Lake watershed changed course.
+The river to recoveryAfter the trauma of the lake drying out in the 1930s, management and governance of the Utah Lake watershed changed course.
 Limits on diversions were implemented and projects to measure and manage river flow were put in place.
 Coordination among communities increased with the creation of major water projects, including some that piped in water from the Colorado River basin, which is just to the southeast of the Utah Lake watershed.
-As the population grew, both state and federal regulation of water quality led lakeside communities to start treating their wastewater in the 1950s, reducing nutrient pollution to the lake.
+As the population grew, both state and federal regulation of water quality led lakeside communities to start treating their wastewater in the 1950s, reducing nutrient pollution.